chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

    sudo chef-server-ctl reindex ORGNAME
    ```

-   And then retrieving that organization's information:
+   And then run a standard search with knife to check if the updated indices are working correctly:

   ```bash
   sudo /opt/opscode/bin/knife search node *:* -c /etc/opscode/pivotal.rb --server-url https://127.0.0.1:443/organizations/ORGNAME